Research Group

 • Dirk Sanders (Exeter 2016-19) – Effects of artificial light on multi-trophic population dynamics (NERC)

-• Daniel Cox (Exeter 2013-17) – Interactions between nature and people in urban environments and extinction of experience; Research Group Coordinator (BESS: NERC)
+• Daniel Cox (Exeter 2013-17) – Interactions between nature and people in urban environments and extinction of experience; Research Group Coordinator (NERC)

 • Sophie Nedelec (Exeter 2016-17) – Ecological effects of light pollution (EcoLight: ERC)